PMCarranza/fillable-form/README.md

 marino.carranza@gmail.com

 ## **Project Status**
+The project is in 'waiting' mode due to the pandemic, once cruiseships return to a more normal schedule again the final art needs to be approved before the development team can proceed with thier part.
 Development on this project will stop as soon as I am given the 'live' files to work on.